dwarvesf/playground/00_fleeting/compute-union-2-finite-automata.md

 ---
 tags:
   - go
+  - golang
+  - finite-automata
-    - programming
+  - pattern-matching
-    - techique
+  - state-machines
-title: Program to compute the union of two finite automata
+title: Efficient Union of Finite Automata in Golang: A Practical Approach
 date: 2024-09-05
-description:
+description: An in-depth guide on implementing the union of finite automata in Golang, focusing on practical efficiency and performance considerations.
 authors:
   - minhlq
 ---

-# 1. What is Finite Automata?
+#3 1.
+What is Finite Automata?
 (A Simple Explanation)

 Finite Automata (FA), also known as Finite State Machines, are abstract computational models used to recognize patterns or process sequences of symbols.
 They consist of: